Learning About Skin Cancer in today’s world has been a trial-and-error thing for me. Where are you with your skin cancer awareness?

 I have been down many of those endless research places where you enter your information and get your category of risk assessment.

-Filled in information blanks and gotten many a standard risk analysis.
+Filled in information blanks and got many a standard risk analysis.

 Should I Change My Habits?